TheZ3ro/go-pgp/README.md

 # Go PGP

-Layer on top of `golang.org/x/crypto/openpgp` to handle a few PGP use cases.
+Layer on top of `golang.org/x/crypto/openpgp` to handle a few OpenPGP-standard use cases, like asimmetrically encrypt a message with a PublicKey

 ## Examples